petebacondarwin/foodme-intro/step-11/README.md

 List of restaurants retrieved from server, sortable and filterable

-Add cool rating directive for use in filtering:
+Add a cool rating directive for use in filtering:

 * Create a new file `rating.js` containing a `rating` module